Skip to content

 assert job.finished_at == 7.0

-WIP is stored as shopfloor.wip[server] and updated when jobs enter the shopfloor and when operations complete.
+WIP (Work-in-Progress) is here treated as the overall workload — measured in time units — present in the shopfloor at a given moment.
+It is stored as shopfloor.wip[server] and updated when jobs enter the shopfloor and when operations complete.

 Built-ins: